EXPLAINER-N.Korea's suspected submarine missile 'pushes the envelope' | Devdiscourse

 Submarine-launched ballistic missiles are considered key to delivering a second-strike capability that can be used to retaliate against a nuclear attack.
 To be assured of the capability, the submarine must not only have the ability to launch a nuclear ballistic missile but also the endurance to sail within range of the enemy.

-North Korea has conducted nine launches since leader Kim Jong Un met U.S. President Donald Trump at the demilitarized zone (DMZ) inter-Korean border on June 30 and pledged to resume nuclear talks.
-All but the one on Wednesday has been short-range missiles and rockets that would be a fast and effective way to attack South Korea and U.S. forces stationed there.
+North Korea has conducted nine launches since leader Kim met Trump at the demilitarised zone (DMZ) inter-Korean border on June 30 and pledged to resume nuclear talks.
+All but the one on Wednesday has been short-range missiles and rockets that would be fast and effective way to attack South Korea and U.S. forces stationed there.

 Before Kim entered an unofficial moratorium on missile and nuclear tests to engage in dialogue with Trump, the North test-fired an intercontinental ballistic missile (ICBM) in November 2017.
 If launched on a standard trajectory, that missile would have had a range of up to 13,000 km, putting the mainland United States in strike distance.